 How to Help Alcoholic Friends / Family

 Another thing that I have been asked a few times is how people can help friends/loved ones that are struggling with addiction.
-Unfortunately, from the outside there is very little that a person can do to help someone that is problem drinking.
+Unfortunately, from the outside there is very little that a person can do to help someone that is drinking to solve their problems.

 The drink makes you blind to the fact that you have a problem,